- 126.96.36.199 Adapting an Existing MySQL Schema for the InnoDB memcached Plugin

 - 22.214.171.124 Performing DML and DDL Statements on the Underlying InnoDB Table

 involves some degree of rewriting or adapting existing code that

-Instead of many memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
-You might reuse some existing code that works with the memcached API, but some adaptation is likely needed due to the different server configuration.
+daemon_memcachedplugin, instead of many traditional memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
+You might reuse some existing code that works with the memcached API, but adaptation is likely required due to the different server configuration.

-You might adapt parts of your application that do single-row queries, inserts, updates, or deletes, to squeeze more performance out of critical sections of code.
-Both queries (read) and DML (write) operations can be substantially faster when performed through the memcached interface.
-The speedup for writes is typically greater than the speedup for reads, so you might focus on adapting the code that performs logging or records interactive choices on a web site.
+You might adapt parts of your application that perform single-row queries, inserts, updates, or deletes, to improve performance in critical sections of code.
+Both queries (read) and DML (write) operations can be substantially faster when performed through the

-The following sections explore these aspects in more detail.
+The following sections explore these points in more detail.